-Minister for Employment Elisabeth Svantesson is head of the Ministry and her State Secretary, Christina Ramm-Ericson, manages day-to-day work in the areas of the labour market and working life.
-This involves planning, coordination and follow-up of the Ministry's activities.
+Minister for Employment Ylva Johansson is head of the Ministry.
+Her State Secretary, Erik Nilsson, manages day-to-day work which involves planning, coordination and follow-up of the Ministry's activities.

 Divisions and Secretariats

 The Ministry has an Office of the Director-General for Administrative Affairs, two secretariats and five divisions, which are led by non-politically appointed officials.

 Office of the Director-General for Administrative Affairs